tsrivishnu/alexa-rails/README.md

 ### Views

-The content for speech and display cards is not set in the intent handler classes.
+The content for SSML and display cards is not set in the intent handler classes.
-We follow rails convention and expect all response content for intents to be in their respective view files.
+We follow rails convention and expect all response content for intents to be in their respective `default` view files.

 Also, the views are context locale dependant.

 Given an intent named `PlaceOrder`, you view files would be

-  * SSML: `views/alexa/en_us/intent_handlers/place_order/speech.ssml.erb`
+  * SSML: `views/alexa/en_us/intent_handlers/place_order/default.ssml.erb`
-  * Card: `views/alexa/en_us/intent_handlers/place_order/display.text.erb`
+  * Card: `views/alexa/en_us/intent_handlers/place_order/default.text.erb`

 In case of slot elicitations, follow a similar convention but make sure you name the `ssml` and `text` files with the same name as the slot that is being